Spermatozoon Disorders

 9. Obesity: Excess body weight can impact hormone levels.

-10. Stress: Chronic stress can affect hormonal balance.
+10. Stress: stress can affect hormonal balance.

 11. Dietary Deficiencies: Lack of essential nutrients like zinc and folate.

-12. Injuries: Trauma to the groin or testicles.
+12. Injuries: to the or testicles.

 13. Undescended Testicles: Improper testicular descent in infancy.